tair-opensource/TairHash/CMDDOC.md

 Return：

-> 成功：Returns -1 when TairHash does not exist, returns -2 when the field does not exist, otherwise returns the field version number
+> Returns -1 when TairHash does not exist, returns -2 when the field does not exist, otherwise returns the field version number

 #### EXHSETVER